 I think that the sounds of the polish language here are like the angry waves of the sea or a of a rude wind, very deep too, with a beautiful interpretation of the reader.

 Then it’s Mohammad’s turn who read a part of a beautiful Syrian poem written by Nizar Qabbani

 I love you so much/I love you so much, and I know that I’m living in an exile/you’re living in an exile too./There are wind, lightning,/clouds,/thunder, snow and fire/between us/and I know that reaching your/eyes is just an illusion,/and getting to your lips is suicide/I’m glad to rip myself off for/you precious.

 Amazing static sound, deep and in the same time “in love”.
-The arabic language has a beautiful guttural sound, as the rythm in all the poem.
+The Arabic language has a beautiful guttural sound, as the rhythm in all the poem.

 English Translation by Corneliu M. Popescu

 And if the branches tap my pane/ And the poplars whisper nightly,/ It is to make me dream again/ I hold you to me tightly. /And if the stars shine on the pond/ And light its sombre shoal,/ It is to quench my mind’s despond/ And flood with peace my soul.